 The Montessori method, or, “help me to do it myself” method, is based on the research of the Italian physician and educator Maria Montessori.
 It focuses on self-directed activity, hands-on learning, and cooperative play.
 A child is given freedom, while guided by the teacher to develop at their own pace.
 Teaching is based on five elements: practical life, sensorial, mathematics, language, and culture.
 Classrooms tend to have mixed age groups to nurture mentorship and cooperation.

 Jenaplan teaching in the Netherlands

 The Jenaplan teaching method was founded by the German pedagogue, Peter Petersen.
 It is based on 20 principles.
-These principles include the appreciation of a child’s unique identity, viewed holistically and the importance to treat each person with the utmost respect.
+These principles include the appreciation of a child’s unique identity, viewed holistically and the importance of treating each person with the utmost respect.
 These schools foster independent learning, cooperation, communal life, and shared responsibility between teachers, children, and parents.

 Dalton primary schools in the Netherlands

 Dalton schools were developed by Helen Parkhurst (1908) in the United States.
-It has broadly two principles: freedom and cooperation.
-Freedom fosters independent learning and creativity as it uses the child’s interests as a starting point.
-Collaboration helps children to develop social skills, and a responsibility towards others through their interaction.
+The method has broadly two principles: freedom and cooperation.
+Freedom fosters independent learning and creativity, as it uses the child’s interests as a starting point.
+Collaboration helps children to develop social skills and responsibility toward others through their interaction.

 The Freinet school system in the Netherlands

 In the Freinet school system, children can choose what they want to learn, as this nurtures their intrinsic motivation to discover.
 The teacher guides the children to learn and explore concepts experientially, instead of being told how things work.
 The teacher gives structure and helps the child to deepen their new knowledge.
 Children cooperate and learn to organise their group, class, and school democratically.
 The french pedagogue and teacher, Célastine Freinet started this movement in the 1920s.
 There are seven Freinet school in the Netherlands.